CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0RollbackWorkflow
+### GetVar0Profile

-`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar0Profile() ChassisProfileRelationship`

-GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar0Profile returns the Var0Profile field if non-nil, zero value otherwise.

-### GetVar0RollbackWorkflowOk
+### GetVar0ProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar0ProfileOk() (*ChassisProfileRelationship, bool)`

-GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0ProfileOk returns a tuple with the Var0Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0RollbackWorkflow
+### SetVar0Profile

-`func (o *WorkflowWorkflowInfo) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar0Profile(v ChassisProfileRelationship)`

-SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.
+SetVar0Profile sets Var0Profile field to given value.

-### HasVar0RollbackWorkflow
+### HasVar0Profile

-`func (o *WorkflowWorkflowInfo) HasVar0RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfo) HasVar0Profile() bool`

-HasVar0RollbackWorkflow returns a boolean if a field has been set.
+HasVar0Profile returns a boolean if a field has been set.

-### GetVar1SwitchProfile
+### GetVar1ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar1SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.
+GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.

-### GetVar1SwitchProfileOk
+### GetVar1ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1SwitchProfile
+### SetVar1ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar1SwitchProfile sets Var1SwitchProfile field to given value.
+SetVar1ClusterProfile sets Var1ClusterProfile field to given value.

-### HasVar1SwitchProfile
+### HasVar1ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar1SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar1ClusterProfile() bool`

-HasVar1SwitchProfile returns a boolean if a field has been set.
+HasVar1ClusterProfile returns a boolean if a field has been set.

-### GetVar2ClusterProfile
+### GetVar2SwitchProfile

-`func (o *WorkflowWorkflowInfo) GetVar2ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar2SwitchProfile() FabricSwitchProfileRelationship`

-GetVar2ClusterProfile returns the Var2ClusterProfile field if non-nil, zero value otherwise.
+GetVar2SwitchProfile returns the Var2SwitchProfile field if non-nil, zero value otherwise.

-### GetVar2ClusterProfileOk
+### GetVar2SwitchProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar2ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar2SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar2ClusterProfileOk returns a tuple with the Var2ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2SwitchProfileOk returns a tuple with the Var2SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2ClusterProfile
+### SetVar2SwitchProfile

-`func (o *WorkflowWorkflowInfo) SetVar2ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar2SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar2ClusterProfile sets Var2ClusterProfile field to given value.
+SetVar2SwitchProfile sets Var2SwitchProfile field to given value.

-### HasVar2ClusterProfile
+### HasVar2SwitchProfile

-`func (o *WorkflowWorkflowInfo) HasVar2ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar2SwitchProfile() bool`

-HasVar2ClusterProfile returns a boolean if a field has been set.
+HasVar2SwitchProfile returns a boolean if a field has been set.

-### GetVar3Profile
+### GetVar3RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) GetVar3Profile() ChassisProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar3RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar3Profile returns the Var3Profile field if non-nil, zero value otherwise.
+GetVar3RollbackWorkflow returns the Var3RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar3ProfileOk
+### GetVar3RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfo) GetVar3ProfileOk() (*ChassisProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar3RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar3ProfileOk returns a tuple with the Var3Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar3RollbackWorkflowOk returns a tuple with the Var3RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar3Profile
+### SetVar3RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) SetVar3Profile(v ChassisProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar3RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar3Profile sets Var3Profile field to given value.
+SetVar3RollbackWorkflow sets Var3RollbackWorkflow field to given value.

-### HasVar3Profile
+### HasVar3RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) HasVar3Profile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar3RollbackWorkflow() bool`

-HasVar3Profile returns a boolean if a field has been set.
+HasVar3RollbackWorkflow returns a boolean if a field has been set.

 ### GetAccount